Bitihorn Hiking Trail

 - Duration: 2-4 hours

-Bitihorn is a classic route close to the destination, Beitostølen and on the border of Vang and Øystre Slidre.
-The panorama view from the top makes Bitihorn one of the most visited mountains and viewpoints in Valdres.
+The hike from Bygdin to Bitihorn is a classic route close to Beitostølen, on the border of Vang and Øystre Slidre.
+The panoramic view from the top makes Bitihorn one of the most visited mountains and viewpoints in Valdres.

-From Oslo, head north on E16, towards Bergen, for 185 kilometers.
-When you reach Fagernes, follow signs to road 51, towards Vågå/Beitostølen.
-Follow road 51 for another 50 kilometers until you reach Bygdin.
-Here, you will find parking.
+From Oslo, head north on Road E16 towards Bergen for 185 kilometers.
+When you reach Fagernes, follow the signs to Road 51 towards Vågå/Beitostølen.
+Drive on Road 51 for about 40 kilometers until you reach Beitostølen.

-Walk south from Bygdin fjellstue, following signs towards Bitihorn.
-This trail is very well marked and takes you up the northern ridge.
-Along the hike, you will have great views over the lake Bygdin and the southern side of Jotunheimen.
+The trail is well marked and easy to follow all the way.
+Along the hike, you'll have great views over the lake Bygdin and the southern side of Jotunheimen.

 Where to stay

-Just up the road from the trailhead is Bygdin Høyfjellshotell, a cosy mountain lodge.
-The lodge serves great food, including a very good breakfast, and has a bar.
+Just up the road from the trailhead is Bygdin Høyfjellshotell, a cozy mountain lodge.
+The lodge serves locally sourced food, including an excellent breakfast, and has a bar.